 The Polar Bears were an exclusive club with few members until the post-war years, when the frigid frolic caught the public imagination.
 The Vancouver park board took over operations, and official charities were named as beneficiaries of various fundraising schemes.
 In 1954, John Godfrey put on a display of water-skiing tricks while his dog Crackers rode in a wheelbarrow between his master’s skis.
 Godfrey did so while wearing a B.C.
 Lions football uniform to promote the new professional team.

 One of the regulars at the swim was Ivy Granstrom, the youngest of seven children from Fernie, B.C., where she began work at age 12 as a cleaner and cooker for miners.
-Born with fading eyesight which left her legal blind as a child, she trained as a nurse during the Second World War and worked as a waitress at the White Lunch and the Hotel Vancouver.
+Born with fading eyesight which left her legally blind as a child, she trained as a nurse during the Second World War and worked as a waitress at the White Lunch and the Hotel Vancouver.
 She took her first polar dip at age 16 in 1928 and never, ever missed a swim.

 By the 1990s, the Queen of the Polar Bears was granted the honour of being allowed to take the first plunge before the exuberant, drunken horde stampeded giddily into the surf.
 Her final plunge took place at age 92 in 2004, her 77th consecutive swim.